Nick Griggs

-Nick Griggs (born 18 December 2004) is an Irish middle and long-distance runner from County Tyrone.
+Nick Griggs (born 18 December 2004) is an Irish middle and long-distance runner who represents Ireland and Northern Ireland.
+He won the 3000 metres at the 2026 Irish Indoor Athletics Championships and the U23 race at the 2025 European Cross Country Championships.

 Early and personal life

-From Newmills, County Tyrone, Griggs was made the Head Boy at Cookstown High School.
+Nick Griggs was born on 18 December 2004 and is from Newmills, County Tyrone, He was made the Head Boy at Cookstown High School.
 He had an older brother called Josh who died in an accident in 2021.

 A keen GAA player, he played for Brackaville Owen Roes GFC from the age of five.
 He set Irish U18 records, running 14:15.98 for 5000m, and winning the national U18 3000m title in Santry, in 8:11.15.

 Griggs ran for Mid Ulster AC in County Tyrone before switching to the Candour Track Club in Belfast, where he is coached by Mark Kirk.

 Career

 2021

 Griggs won the 2021 European Athletics U20 Championships over 3000m in July 2021, Tallinn at the age of 16 years-old.
+Griggs won the 2021 Boys' U17 London Mini Marathon.
 He was a member of the Irish team which won the silver medal in the U20 men's team event at the 2021 European Cross Country Championships in Dublin in December 2021.